Gieneq/Audio-Spectrum-Display/schematics/README.md

 |V RMS|0.54|0.84|
 |Gain|Constant 40/50/60dB|Dpendant on source|

 Becouse of that, signal from microphone should be high pass filtered to remove DC component.
-At this stage builtin amplifier is set to maximum 60dB not reaching top ampllitude of audio jack.
-It is not crucial, becouse then commom preamplifier will be added.
+At this stage builtin amplifier is set to maximum 60dB with option to change gain in case of clipping.

 |Audio Jack max volume 1kHz | Microphone the same audio source, headphones 1cm from device|
 |:-------------------------:|:-------------------------:|
 |![](jack_1khz.BMP)  |  ![](micro_1khz.BMP)|

+As depicted signal from microphone has lower maximal amplitude, but amplifying before being passed to switch socket is not vital.
+Both signals will be amplified before passing to ADC.

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx